XBigTK13X/snowby/README.md

 ## Why use snowby?

-Especially if you are watching 4K UHD content or anime, snowby does it better.
+Especially if you are watching 4K UHD HDR content or anime, snowby does it better.
 It uses a different video player with better subtitle handling and can force Windows 10 into HDR mode depending on the video content.

+There are also a few features it provides outside of Emby's core functionality.

+- Pseudo TV channel generation and playback
+- Video content profiles for custom graphics filtering
+- Aggregating IPTV channels in a schedule view